awyspr/fieldnotes/x2026-03-XX-marketplace-private-offers-into-ace-opportunity.md

 is a desirable thing - but think about it like this - if you have a partner relationship or tier entitlement that is at least partially driven by ACE opportunity lifecycle progression, you're going to miss out on some amount of performance attribution if you have Marketplace business running and are not bringing at least some of those transactions back to the ACE side.
-It would be nice if you coul grab both private offers and agreements automatically, but for now, its just not quite possible.
+It would be nice if you could grab both private offers and agreements automatically, but for now, its just not quite possible.

 [Back to awyspr fieldnotes index](https://fieldnotes.awyspr.com)